annakrymova/Homology_and_Geometry_of_the_Plaquette_Eden_Model/README.md

 LICENSE: GNU GENERAL PUBLIC LICENSE (see license.txt)

 ## Overview
-This package includes software to run simulations of the Eden Growth Model in Z^d in dimensions 2-5, and analyze the topology (Betti numbers and persistent homology) and local geometry of the structure.
-The software is also able to read a .txt file with the time at which tiles should be added.
-This allows analysis of simulations from other stochastic models.
-Note: the cells in a .txt file should be in chronological order.
-For graphical representation, the program can create a picture of a two-dimensional growth model and can output a .txt file for 3-dimensional growth modles which can be inputed to MAYA to produce an interactive 3-dimensional image.
+This package includes software to run simulations of the Plaquette Eden Model, which is a discrete 2-dimensional stochastic cell growth process defined on the 3-dimensional regular cubical tessellation of the Euclidian space.
+The sofrware analyzes the topology (Betti numbers and persistent homology) and local geometry of the structure.
+For graphical representation, the program can create a picture of the Plaquette Eden Model, or alternitevly can output a .txt file which can be inputed to MAYA to produce an interactive 3-dimensional image.

-GUDHI is used to compute homology and persistent homology in 3D, 4D, and 5D.
+Ripser and GUDHI are used to compute and visulize persistent homology of the the Plaquette Eden Model.
 If you use this functionality, make sure to cite this library.

 To represent the topology and local geometry of the Eden growth model, the software can build plots showing the following:
 * the frequencies of the changes in Betti numbers (Figure 6.1 in the paper),